pengsihua2023/wastewater_virus_detection/readme.md

 **Kraken2 mechanism:** The k-mer matching and LCA algorithm require high specificity, which is not fully consistent with the global alignment used in filtering.

 Currently, we are using **BWA** as the alignment tool for virus screening; our next step is to try using **Bowtie2** instead.

+## I used the reference genomes of 539 human viruses to build a Kraken2 database (to reduce computation time), but why does the Kraken2 classification result show a significant number of reads belonging to Pandoravirus?

+- 1 **Classification tree contains Pandoravirus taxID**
+   Kraken2 uses the NCBI Taxonomy classification tree by default, which includes the Pandoravirus taxID.
+Even though the database only contains taxIDs for 539 human viruses, the classification tree may still introduce Pandoravirus, leading to the LCA algorithm misassigning some reads.

+- 2 **BWA screening parameters are too lenient, retaining non-human virus sequences**
+   The default parameters of BWA-MEM (e.g., `-k 19`, `-T 30`) may allow non-target reads that are partially similar to the 539 viruses (e.g., Pandoravirus or Acanthamoeba-related sequences) to pass through the screening process.

+- 3 **Sample complexity and environmental contamination**
+   Metagenomic data may contain environmental viruses (e.g., Pandoravirus, which coexists with Acanthamoeba), and the report detected Acanthamoeba (1.39%, 5 sequences), supporting the possibility of sample contamination.

+- 4 **k-mer matching false positives**
+   Pandoravirus may share conserved genes with human viruses (e.g., DNA replication sequences), causing the k-mers of reads retained after BWA screening to match Pandoravirus, triggering misclassification.